ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/devops/recommended target="_blank" rel="noopener noreferrer">Devops</a></h1>
 <h3>1.
-Building a Helm-Based Microservice Architecture with Centralized Charts - <a href="https://medium.com/@yanphearak.program/building-a-helm-based-microservice-architecture-with-centralized-charts-bc1e55a925ba" target="_blank" rel="noopener noreferrer">link</a></h3>
+15 Most Know Rules For Working With Docker Effectively - <a href="https://medium.com/@azeynalli1990/15-most-know-rules-for-working-with-docker-effectively-59acc59e64db" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yan Phearak`**
+✍️ **posted by `Ali Zeynalli`**

-<blockquote>Managing microservices can be challenging due to the number of services, configurations, and dependencies involved.
-Helm, a package manager…</blockquote>
+<blockquote>Docker is by far one of the most popular tools in DevOps world.
+If you work with containers, you will most probably have to deal with…</blockquote>

 <h3>2.
 Can We Reach Google’s MLOps Level 2 With Solely Self-hosted OSS? - <a href="https://medium.com/towards-artificial-intelligence/can-we-reach-googles-mlops-level-2-with-solely-self-hosted-oss-e61562c8883e" target="_blank" rel="noopener noreferrer">link</a></h3>